Lemons, Lavender, & Laundry

 Using a small foam brush, “paint” the oil mixture onto one side of your wood slice.
 I painted on two thin layers.

-Applying essential oil to scent wood ornament
+Applying oil mix to scent wood slice ornament

 Keeping the oiled side up, allow the oil to seep into the wood overnight.
 You may want to place the wood slices on some newspaper to avoid the oil getting onto other surfaces.
 Ignoring this step will cause problems down the road, so really let that oil sit on the ornament for a least 6-8 hours.